gisellehargrove/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  The biggest difference is that .forEach iterates through the array and does not return anything. .map iterates through the array but returns a new array based on your mapping callback.

 2. What is the difference between a function and a method?

+  A method is a function attached to an objects property and a function is not.

 3. What is closure?

+  A closure is an inter function that has access to the outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+    1. Global Binding.
+Until you start creating your own scopes 'this' will be bound to the window or global scope.

+    2. Implicit binding is when 'this' is bound to the object you are calling that precedes the .

+    3. New binding is when 'this' is bound to the object that is created when a constructor instantiates a new object.

+    4. Explicit binding is when you specify what you want 'this' to bind to by using the call and apply methods.

 5. Why do we need super() in an extended class?

+   Super attaches the prototype methods to your extended object from the parent object.

 ## Project Set up